Today, let’s talk about the benefits of beans and lentils, and how to get the most out of them.

 Traditional Cold Soaking Method

-The first step is to always clean your beans to get rid of any small leaves, stones, twigs.
+- Always clean your beans to get rid of any small leaves, stones, twigs.
 You should also remove any broken or discolored bean pieces.

-Then, rinse the beans under cold running water.
+- Rinse the beans under cold running water.

-Next, cover beans in cold water.
+- Cover beans in cold water.
 If you want the beans to hold a better shape, add a little bit of salt into the water before you start soaking.

-You can either soak beans in the morning before going to work and cook them in the evening for supper, or soak before going to bed and cook them in the morning, whichever works best for you.
+- Let the beans sit at room temperature.
+Larger beans such as chickpeas and kidney beans should sit for 8-12 hours.
+Smaller beans such as mung beans or adzuki beans will take less time, about 4-6 hours.
+Note: You can either soak beans in the morning before going to work and cook them in the evening for supper, or soak before going to bed and cook them in the morning, whichever works best for you.

-Rinse the beans to remove GOS.
+- Drain the water after soaking and rinse the beans to remove GOS.

 After this step, you can simply add them to your simmering pot of soup or stews and cook until they are soft and ready to eat.